Xzavion Curry: Miami Marlins

 On August 9, 2024, Curry was claimed off waivers by the Miami Marlins.
-In 9 games for Miami, he posted a 2-0 record and 3.00 ERA with 13 strikeouts over 18 innings of work.
+In 9 games for Miami, he posted a 2–0 record and 3.00 ERA with 13 strikeouts over 18 innings of work.

 Curry was designated for assignment by the Marlins on February 11, 2025.
 He cleared waivers and was sent outright to the Triple-A Jacksonville Jumbo Shrimp on February 14.
 On March 30, the Marlins selected Curry's contract, adding him to their active roster.
-In three appearances for Miami, he posted an 0-1 record and 6.00 ERA with one strikeout over three innings of work.
+In three appearances for Miami, he posted an 0–1 record and 6.00 ERA with one strikeout over three innings of work.
 Curry was designated for assignment by the Marlins on April 11.
 He again cleared waivers and was sent outright to Jacksonville on April 14.
 Curry was released by the Marlins organization on June 3.

 Tigres de Quintana Roo

 On July 1, 2025, Curry signed with the Tigres de Quintana Roo of the Mexican League.
-In seven appearances (six starts) for Quintana Roo, Curry compiled a 3-2 record and 3.44 ERA with 14 strikeouts over 34 innings of work.
+In seven appearances (six starts) for Quintana Roo, Curry compiled a 3–2 record and 3.44 ERA with 14 strikeouts over 34 innings of work.

 Colorado Rockies

 On August 10, 2025, Curry signed a minor league contract with the Colorado Rockies organization.
-He elected free agency on November 6.
+He made eight starts for the Triple-A Albuquerque Isotopes, but struggled to a 2–3 record and 7.97 ERA with 19 strikeouts over 35 innings of work.
+Curry elected free agency following the season on November 6.

+Tigres de Quintana Roo (second stint)

+On April 11, 2026, Curry signed with the Tigres de Quintana Roo of the Mexican League.
+Curry made four starts for Quintana Roo, compiling a 1-2 record and 4.87 ERA with 17 strikeouts across 20 1/3 innings pitched.

+New York Mets

+On May 9, 2026, Curry signed a minor league contract with the New York Mets and was assigned to the Triple–A Syracuse Mets.
+On July 8, New York selected Curry's contract, adding him to their active roster.